-One primary problem which affects sample design, as well as proper and even coverage, is access.
+One primary problem that affects sample design, as well as proper and even coverage, is access.
 Most of the Trinity basin is composed of rugged mountainous terrain with little road coverage.
 Roads that do exist are often poorly maintained logging roads, which rarely lead to the confluence of a selected tributary.
 Some tributaries lie within wilderness areas, where no roads exist, and hiking in to survey is the only possibility.
 Access problems are further compounded by extreme winter conditions such as snow storms.
 Some tributaries, such as the East Fork of the South Fork are not accessible by road until late April due to heavy snowpack.

 Permission for access to private property is another possible complication affecting spawning surveys.
 Even though the riverbeds of all navigable rivers are held in the public trust by the State of California, it is the Department's policy to ascertain permission to cross private property, even when questioned tributaries are clearly navigable.
 Most of the Trinity basin is composed of US Forest Service and Bureau of Land Management property, but small portions do exist which are privately owned, either by private landowners or large timber companies.
-Permission had to be ascertained for access to all streams which flowed through private property.
+Permission had to be ascertained for access to all streams that flow through private property.
 Only one tributary, Rush Creek, had to dropped because of lack of/denial of permission.
-Redding Creek also had refusals to be surveyed, but this was overcome by getting permission to conduct surveys on five different tributaries crossing their property.
+Redding Creek also had refusals to be surveyed, but this was overcome by getting permission from the adjacent landowner.
+Up to recently there was one remaining landowner refusing access through his property with no adjacent landowner to ascertain permission from.
+This resulted in the crew having to turn around at his property line and backtrack approximately 400 meters and then leapfrog his 400 meters of property, creating a small hole in coverage.
+This problem was alleviated mid-season when we discovered the landowner had died.
+The executor of the will granted Fish and Game temporary permission to access and offered the property for sale to the State of California.
+Sierra Pacific Industries was extremely helpful; they granted permission to conduct surveys on five different tributaries crossing their property.